TheStig294/weapon-fixes-and-rebalances/README.md

 ## Generic weapon rebalances

-These are all of the supported weapons and their stats that you can manipulate with convars.
+These are all of the supported weapons and their stats that you can manipulate with convars.\
+\
+Change any of the 1s below to a 0 to disable that weapon, and change any weapon's stats to whatever you like.
+Copy the below into your server's server.cfg.\
+\
+(or to your local Gmod install's listenserver.cfg if hosting games just from the Gmod main menu, normally at: C:\Program Files (x86)\Steam\steamapps\common\GarrysMod\garrysmod\cfg)

 ### Default Weapons